 Andy is past chair of the Portland Parks Board and vice chair of Partners in Diversity – the people who bring you Say Hey!
 A native of New England, Andy earned a Master’s in Social Work from the University of Connecticut and is a 2008 graduate of Leadership Portland.
 He lives in Northeast Portland with his wife and son.

-Julie Houston, Director Early Childhood & Family Services
+Julie Houston, Director of Early Childhood & Family Services

-With 10 years of experience, her career began providing direct services to children, youth, families, and communities.
-Kendra began working at Impact NW in 2009, she has a strong background in community outreach and working with marginalized and oppressed identity groups.
-She is passionate about effecting systemic change which led her to take on a leadership role at Impact NW.
+With over 10 years of experience, Kendra’s career began by providing direct services to children, youth, families, and communities.
+Kendra began working at Impact NW in 2009 and has a strong background in community outreach and working with marginalized and oppressed identity groups.
+She is passionate about effecting systemic change, which led her to take on a leadership role at Impact NW in 2015.

-Kendra is an alumna of Portland University receiving a Master of Social Social Work degree.
-She also holds a B.S. in Family and Human Services from the University of Oregon.
-Kendra is a proud member of Alpha Kappa Alpha Sorority Inc. A community service organization led by African American college educated women that is continually leading effective advocacy and social change for equality and equity for all.
+Kendra is an alumna of Portland University, receiving a Master of Social Work degree.
+She also holds a Bachelor’s degree in Family and Human Services from the University of Oregon.
+Kendra is a proud member of Alpha Kappa Alpha Sorority Inc.—a community service organization led by African American college-educated women that is continually leading effective advocacy and social change for equality and equity for all.